-In addition, if we ever need to send data to a third party (for example to our funders to report on the impact the Clic website) no personally identifiable data will be shared and all data will be fully anonymised.
+We may on occasion need to send data to a third party (for example, a funder) to report on Clic’s impact.
+In this instance, no personally identifiable data will be shared, and all data will be fully anonymised.

 We may also share or disclose your personal information if we are required to do so by any law or court order.
 This is called a legal need.

-We may send communications to you by email.
-E-mail is not a fully secure means of communication, and whilst we do our utmost to keep our systems and communications protected we cannot guarantee this.
+We may send communications to you by email regarding your use of Clic.
+E-mail is not a fully secure means of communication, and whilst we do our utmost to keep our systems and communications protected at all times, we cannot guarantee this.

-We make no representations about any other websites, and when you access any other website through a link on our website (including social media sites) you should understand that it is independent from us and that we have no control over that website or the way your personal information is collected through those websites.
+We make no representations about any other websites, and when you access any other website through a link on Clic, you should understand that it is independent from us and that we have no control over that site or the way your personal information is collected through them.

-We will keep data for only as long as it makes sense to do – so this becomes more important after you end your contact with us, for example.
-Legally we need to keep some records (financial or in relation to care services) in case there is a query.
+We will keep data for only as long as it makes sense to.
+This becomes more important after you end your contact with us, for example.
+Legally we need to keep some records in case there is a query.
 In general, we use a 6-year rule.

 In most cases we won’t totally delete a record of you (see note below in the next section).